 The tweeter combines a 1″ compression driver feeding through an elliptical tractrix horn, and with a carefully tuned crossover filter, it delivers extended, smooth high frequencies that compliment the rest of this system.

 The hand-wired crossover networks are located inside the top horn section, and are the result of hundreds of hours of listening and testing to achieve near-perfect integration between the system components.
 The networks provide many adjustments for balancing the system, if desired.

-The Extended Low-frequency (ELF) cabinet handles frequencies below 50Hz with a massive 18″ driver in a bass-reflex cabinet carefully tuned for music, not home theater sound effects.
+The Extended Low-frequency (ELF) cabinet of the Vittora system is not like a powered subwoofer at all.
+The ELF cabinet handles frequencies below 50Hz with a massive 18″ driver in a very carefully tuned bass-reflex cabinet.

 The MB42 has 300 watts of power and a very nice analogue, 24db slope crossover network built in.
-At $1,900 it represents very good value, and can be purchased directly through Volti Audio.
+Over the years it has proven a reliable and capable component match to the ELF cabinet.
+The cost is $2,900 purchased directly through Volti Audio.

 Vittora System Capabilities

 Frequency response of the Vittora System is 25Hz – 20Khz (main speakers 50Hz – 20Khz and the ELF cabinet 25Hz – 50Hz.
 What is interesting here is the design of the system, utilizing a bass horn that extends to 50Hz, and a separately powered cabinet that handles the last octave below that.
 The end result is a system that sounds like it is fully horn-loaded down to 25Hz, but in a much smaller package than it would be if there was a 25Hz folded horn.